stefanos-86/GeoIndex/README.md

 Or: the [k-nearest-neighbor](https://en.wikipedia.org/wiki/Nearest_neighbor_search) for dummies.

 Some code to find the closest points in space to a given reference point, done on the cheap.
-This code is meant to be good enough for an inexperienced programmer to use and be decently fast.
+This code is meant to be good enough for an inexperienced programmer to use and to be decently fast.
 No, it is nowhere near the optimal solution, and its design/coding/speed/anything can certainly be improved.
 I warned you.

 ## How to use